GoogleChrome/chrome-extensions-samples/api-samples/search/README.md

 ## Overview

 This extension provides a different way to search via the default provider.
-A popup appears when the extension icon is clicked: from there you can specify your query and the location where search results should be displayed.
+A popup appears when the extension icon is clicked.
+From there you can specify your query and the location where search results should be displayed.

 ## Running this extension